-Q. Christmas cactus not growing after propagating
+Q. My Christmas cactus is not growing after propagating.
+What should I do?

 Schlumbergera bridgesii - Christmas cactus propagation technique is below:

-Propagation: Take 3" to 4" stem cuttings in spring or summer.
+Take 3" to 4" stem cuttings in spring or summer.
 Remove the cuttings from the tips down and allow them to harden off for a few days.
 Dip the hardened-off cuttings into rooting hormone and plant into a moistened, light, soil mix.
 After cuttings develop 1" to 2" roots, pot them individually into 3" pots.

 More help on the total cultural growing requirements below: